nnethercote/Rust-CUDA/guide/src/guide/kernel_abi.md

 }
 ```

-You may get warnings about slices being an improper C-type, but the warnings are safe to ignore, the codegen guarantees
+You may get warnings about slices being an improper C-type, but the warnings are safe to ignore, the codegen backend guarantees
 that slices are passed as pairs of params.

 You cannot however pass mutable slices, this is because it would violate aliasing rules, each thread receiving a copy of the mutable